ekowbaah/site/content/about.md

 community.
 I’ve gained so much from others sharing their skills and knowledge.

 Outside of software, I enjoy music—a lot.
 I love listening to music from all parts of the world and all genres.
 I play the saxophone as well.
 I do enjoy sports, playing and watching.
 I play badminton and soccer with some friends in my spare time.
 I enjoy watching weekend soccer games and am a Juventus FC and Arsenal fan.

+> My mission in life is not merely to survive, but to thrive; and to do so with some passion, some compassion, some humor, and some style.
+> – Maya Angelou